Run, Don't Walk To Your Next Product Management Job

-If you are going to move faster, you need to know where you are going.
+Goal first If you are going to move faster, you need to know where you are going.
 This is true for your career and your product roadmap.
 You must establish a “goal first” approach and a true north for where you are headed.
 Reaffirm your strategy every six months and tweak it as a necessary, but stay grounded in what you are trying to achieve.
 Try to explain to your friends and family where you see yourself in a year or two.
 Explaining your goals helps you crystallize them and can even unlock helpful resources that you did not know you had.
 Lose your direction or whip-saw yourself in different directions, and your progress towards your next step and your long-term target will be stunted.

-If you and your business will significantly value from an action you can take, do it now.
+Do it now If you and your business will significantly value from an action you can take, do it now.
 Right now.
 I once worked in a company where it took nearly a year to build a new website.
 If that sounds like your organization or worse, your timelines, something is wrong.
 This is where a healthy dose of impatience can help intrinsically drive you to complete today what might be planned for tomorrow or the future.
 In addition, you should seek interrupts because often the disruptions matter more than what you were working on, assuming they are aligned with where you and the organization are headed.

-I have a friend who loves to ask how Aha! is doing and then diminish the amazing growth we are experiencing when I tell him.
+Embrace the haters I have a friend who loves to ask how Aha! is doing and then diminish the amazing growth we are experiencing when I tell him.
 He always comes up with something like, “Can you keep up that pace of customer acquisition?” or “Don’t you need to hire more engineers?” or “How big is the market, really?”
 Sure, it is annoying but it does make me think about the potential limiters on our business and growth.
 So, I embrace my friend the hater even if I know where the conversation is going to turn.
 There will always be folks who doubt where you want to go and even when you are getting there, tell you that it is a fluke.
 Use it as a reality gut-check and as motivation to run even faster.